Officer Involved Critical Incident

-Wisconsin Statute § 175.47 requires that, in the event of the death of an individual as the result of an action or inaction by a law enforcement officer, the ensuing investigation must be conducted by an investigative team from an independent agency.
+Wisconsin Statute § 175.47 requires that, in the event of the death of an individual that results directly from an action or an omission of a law enforcement officer, the ensuing investigation must be conducted by an investigative team from an independent law enforcement agency.

-When the Division of Criminal Investigation (DCI) serves as that independent agency, it provides a complete report to the prosecutor for review.
-If the prosecutor determines there is no basis for prosecution of the law enforcement officer, access to the report as required by § 175.47(5)(b) will be posted below.
+If requested, the Department of Justice (DOJ) Division of Criminal Investigation (DCI) may serve as that independent agency.
+In those instances, DOJ/DCI will provide a complete report to the prosecutor for review.
+If the prosecutor determines there is no basis for prosecution of the law enforcement officer(s) involved, access to the report as required by Wis.
+Stat. § 175.47(5)(b) will be provided below.

 For more information, please email us at dojcommunications@doj.state.wi.us.